QA Level 3 Award in First Aid at Work (RQF)

 A shorter, 1 day, Emergency First Aid at Work course (EFAW) is available also.
 This full, 3 day, course covers all the topics covered on the 1 day course, and additional content on how to deal with the treatment for various injuries and medical conditions.
 To be re-directed to this course, please click here.

 If you are unsure which course is most suitable, or required for regulation compliance, please contact us for advice.
 One of our Health & Safety Experts will be able to ensure you make the correct decision - 01352 781965.
 The Health & Safety Executive (HSE) also offers information which can help you make an informed decision.

 This is the full, industry standard, First Aid at Work Course.
 It's a three day course currently delivered as a blended learning option with the equivalent to 1 day being spent by the participant completing an online module and 2 days spent by the participant attending a face-to-face course.

 This is the First Aid at Work course you will need to book if your workplace, environment, event, etc. is classified as high risk, for example; hot work, manufacturing, construction sites, or sites with mobile plants.
 Schools, hotels and care homes can also fall into the high risk category depending on the of attendees / employees / residents it has.
 You may also need this course if your organisation has identified that there is a requirement for additional first aid training, for example having employees with a disability or a medical condition.

 It will give your designated first aiders the required skills to deal with specific illnesses and injuries in your workplace.
-These injuries and illnesses may have been highlighted in your first aid needs assessment.
-If you require assistance in completing a first aid needs assessment, contact one of our health & safety experts for advice – 01352 781965.
+These injuries and illnesses may be highlighted in your first aid needs assessment.
+If you require assistance in completing a first aid needs assessment, contact one of our health & safety experts for advice - 01352 781965.

 First Aid Skills